Sydney’s wild weather brought down an availability zone in AWS’s AP-SOUTHEAST-2 Region on Sunday night.

 Be redundant across multiple regions.
 Being redundant across multiple AZs doesn’t guarantee you’re resilient to failure if there is an outage. itnews says of Sydney’s AWS outage “API call failures in the affected availability zone also meant that those hosted there were unable to failover elsewhere, despite having multi-zone redundancy in place for such events.”
 The best practice is to have both a multi-zone and multi-region failover in place.

 Try Chaos Monkey.
 The Netflix Chaos Monkey tool allows you to proactively launch attack code against your infrastructure to cause failures and give you the chance to fix potential problems before they occur on their own.

 Visualize your infrastructure.
 Being able to see a diagram of your current infrastructure quickly shows you if it’s tolerant to failure.
 In seconds you can see where the vulnerabilities are and go about fixing them.
 Plus, it’s much easier to explain to your team and management why your infrastructure needs to be designed a certain way.

-If you’re not certain of how resilient your architecture is, sign up for a two week trial of Hava and see for yourself.
+If you’re not certain of how resilient your architecture is, sign up for a two week free trial of Hava and see for yourself.